Classes & Academic Resources

 Have questions?
 Talk with an enrollment specialist - appointments may be requested through the Virtual Kiosk or by calling (315) 786-2437.

 Sure!
 There are lots of ways to meet with admissions staff.
-Admissions, financial aid and education planning staff are available for online and in-person appointments.
+Admissions, financial aid and education planning staff are available for online and in-person appointments or campus tours.
 Appointments may be requested through the Virtual Kiosk or by calling (315) 786-2437.
 We look forward to meeting you in a safe and healthy environment.
-For this reason, all in-person appointments must be scheduled in advance; no walk-ins will be permitted at this time.
+For this reason, we request all in-person appointments be scheduled in advance.
 When your appointment is confirmed, you will be advised as to the process for when you arrive on campus.
-Face coverings and social distancing are required.

 Synchronous means the course will be taught “live” by the instructor during the meeting days and times specified in the schedule of classes.
 You need to be available during those days and times to l participate in the class and interact with your instructor and classmates.